Article Updated: 07 Aug 2021

 Graphics Cards Hardware Problems Verification

-- testing card with another PC & Monitor (just in case)
+- Testing card with another cable, computer and monitor (just in case)

 HOW I FIXED MALFUNCTIONING GRAPHICS CARD